-Part B - Second Line DKK1-high patients tislelizumab combination of DKN-01.
+Fifty-two second-line, DKK1-high GEA patients were treated with DKN-01 in combination with tislelizumab in Part B. The combination of DKN-01 and tislelizumab has been well tolerated with manageable toxicity across both the 300 mg and 600 mg doses of DKN-01.
 The higher DKN-01 dose at 600mg was not associated with higher frequency of AEs.
 The most common DKN-01-related AEs were low grade (Grade 1 and 2): fatigue and nausea.
 There were no Grade 5 treatment-emergent AEs (TEAE) and no TEAEs leading to study drug discontinuation or dose reduction.